falkr/ttm4115/pages/deliveries-t2.md

 caption: '<a href="learning-grading.html#grading-criteria">Read more about these criteria...</a>'
 ---

-# Reflection and Request for Feedback
+# Feedback Document and Delivery

-In the last part of the delivery, please add a section in which you reflect about how well you have answered the individual criteria from above.

-## Your Own Assessment
+On Teams, you find a template for the evaluation document, under `Semester Project / feedback-v1-team-xx.docx`.
+Create a copy, and fill it out for your own team:

+* Add team name and team members
+* Follow the instructions in the document
-* For each ot the criteria tables, mark for the different criteria rows which level you think you have achieved.
+    * For each rubric, evaluate which level you have achieved for each criteria.
+Comment where necessary.
-* Below the table, add a short comment on your choice.
-* Comment on what you think could further be improved.
-* Comment on what you think is solved nicely.
-* Comment also if you think that the criteria are not covering a performance well.

-## Request for Feedback

-For each of the criteria tables, tell us what you wonder about most, that means, ask explicitly for the points you are most unsure, or items you want to have tips for.
+    * Add up to three questions at the end of the document where you ask about particular help.

+# Delivery

+Deliver both the system specification and the feedback document via Blackboard.